$6.59 Billion in Sales Expected for ViacomCBS Inc. (NASDAQ:VIAC) This Quarter

-Wall Street brokerages forecast that ViacomCBS Inc. (NASDAQ:VIAC) will announce $6.59 billion in sales for the current quarter, according to Zacks.
-Twelve analysts have provided estimates for ViacomCBS’s earnings, with the lowest sales estimate coming in at $6.32 billion and the highest estimate coming in at $6.92 billion.
-ViacomCBS posted sales of $6.12 billion during the same quarter last year, which suggests a positive year-over-year growth rate of 7.7%.
-The business is scheduled to announce its next earnings report on Friday, November 5th.
+Wall Street analysts expect ViacomCBS Inc. (NASDAQ:VIAC) to report $6.59 billion in sales for the current quarter, according to Zacks.
+Twelve analysts have issued estimates for ViacomCBS’s earnings.
+The highest sales estimate is $6.92 billion and the lowest is $6.32 billion.
+ViacomCBS reported sales of $6.12 billion in the same quarter last year, which indicates a positive year over year growth rate of 7.7%.
+The business is scheduled to issue its next quarterly earnings report on Friday, November 5th.

 According to Zacks, analysts expect that ViacomCBS will report full year sales of $28.09 billion for the current fiscal year, with estimates ranging from $27.41 billion to $28.67 billion.
-For the next financial year, analysts anticipate that the company will post sales of $29.23 billion, with estimates ranging from $28.62 billion to $30.23 billion.
-Zacks’ sales calculations are a mean average based on a survey of analysts that that provide coverage for ViacomCBS.
+For the next fiscal year, analysts forecast that the firm will report sales of $29.23 billion, with estimates ranging from $28.62 billion to $30.23 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for ViacomCBS.

-ViacomCBS (NASDAQ:VIAC) last posted its quarterly earnings results on Thursday, August 5th.
-The company reported $0.97 earnings per share for the quarter, beating analysts’ consensus estimates of $0.96 by $0.01.
-ViacomCBS had a net margin of 12.51% and a return on equity of 15.64%.
+ViacomCBS (NASDAQ:VIAC) last posted its earnings results on Thursday, August 5th.
+The company reported $0.97 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.96 by $0.01.
+The company had revenue of $6.56 billion for the quarter, compared to analysts’ expectations of $6.41 billion.
+ViacomCBS had a return on equity of 15.64% and a net margin of 12.51%.

+The business also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Wednesday, September 15th will be issued a $0.24 dividend.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+This represents a $0.96 annualized dividend and a yield of 2.40%.
+ViacomCBS’s dividend payout ratio (DPR) is currently 22.86%.

-Hedge funds have recently made changes to their positions in the stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
 Asset Management One Co.
-Ltd. lifted its stake in ViacomCBS by 8.5% in the second quarter.
+Ltd. lifted its holdings in ViacomCBS by 8.5% in the 2nd quarter.
 Asset Management One Co.
-Ltd. now owns 292,072 shares of the company’s stock worth $13,201,000 after acquiring an additional 22,920 shares during the period.
-Voloridge Investment Management LLC purchased a new stake in ViacomCBS in the first quarter worth $19,197,000.
-Wealth Enhancement Advisory Services LLC lifted its stake in ViacomCBS by 28.4% in the second quarter.
-Wealth Enhancement Advisory Services LLC now owns 30,893 shares of the company’s stock worth $1,276,000 after acquiring an additional 6,836 shares during the period.
-Cascade Investment Advisors Inc. lifted its stake in ViacomCBS by 92.7% in the second quarter.
-Cascade Investment Advisors Inc. now owns 35,435 shares of the company’s stock worth $1,602,000 after acquiring an additional 17,045 shares during the period.
-Finally, Avestar Capital LLC purchased a new stake in ViacomCBS in the second quarter worth $1,093,000.
-66.59% of the stock is owned by institutional investors.
+Ltd. now owns 292,072 shares of the company’s stock worth $13,201,000 after purchasing an additional 22,920 shares during the last quarter.
+Voloridge Investment Management LLC bought a new position in ViacomCBS in the 1st quarter worth approximately $19,197,000.
+Wealth Enhancement Advisory Services LLC increased its position in shares of ViacomCBS by 28.4% during the second quarter.
+Wealth Enhancement Advisory Services LLC now owns 30,893 shares of the company’s stock valued at $1,276,000 after purchasing an additional 6,836 shares during the period.
+Cascade Investment Advisors Inc. increased its position in shares of ViacomCBS by 92.7% during the second quarter.
+Cascade Investment Advisors Inc. now owns 35,435 shares of the company’s stock valued at $1,602,000 after purchasing an additional 17,045 shares during the period.
+Finally, Avestar Capital LLC bought a new stake in shares of ViacomCBS during the second quarter valued at approximately $1,093,000.
+Hedge funds and other institutional investors own 66.59% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
-Stockholders of record on Wednesday, September 15th will be paid a dividend of $0.24 per share.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.37%.
-The ex-dividend date is Tuesday, September 14th.
-ViacomCBS’s dividend payout ratio (DPR) is presently 22.86%.

 ViacomCBS, Inc operates as a mass media company, which creates and distributes content across a variety of platforms to audiences around the world.
 It operates its business through following segments: Entertainment, Cable Networks, Publishing, and Local Media.
 The Entertainment segment is composed of the CBS Television Network, CBS Television Studios, CBS Studios International, CBS Television Distribution, CBS Interactive, and CBS Films as well as the Company’s digital streaming services, CBS All Access and CBSN.